Workers' Compensation Health Care Networks

-Insurance companies with networks pay the cost of health care and any income benefits owed to the worker for lost wages or permanent physical impairment.
+Insurance companies with networks pay the cost of health care and any income benefits owed to the employee for lost wages or permanent physical impairment.

 Visiting a Doctor or Hospital

-Workers’ compensation networks are similar to managed care plans, such as health maintenance organizations (HMOs) and preferred provider plans.
+Workers’ compensation networks are similar to managed care plans, such as health maintenance organizations (HMOs) and preferred provider plans (PPOs).
 Managed care plans control costs by contracting with networks of doctors and hospitals and by supervising patient care and treatment.

-Workers who live in the network’s service area must use doctors and hospitals in the network.
-Insurance companies may deny payment if workers don’t use doctors in the service area.
-There are exceptions for emergencies or for workers who have approval to go to a doctor outside the network.
+Employees who live in the network’s service area must use doctors and hospitals in the network.
+Insurance companies may deny payment if employees don’t use doctors in the service area.
+There are exceptions for emergencies or for employees who have approval to go to a doctor outside the network.

 If you’re injured on the job and your employer is part of a workers’ compensation health care network, you must do the following:

-If you live within a network’s service area, you must select a treating doctor who will supervise your treatment and make referrals to other doctors if needed.
+If you live within a network’s service area, you must choose a treating doctor who will supervise your treatment and make referrals to specialists if needed.
 The insurance company will give your employer a list of participating treating doctors every three months.

 Your treating doctor must follow the network’s rules, treatment guidelines, and return-to-work guidelines.
 If you need expensive or non-routine medical care, the network may require you to get prior approval so they can decide if the care is medically necessary.